:: Embroidered Confessions ::

 Best Scene in Town was a competition where international teams of students were challenged to design a game based upon the 7scenes mobile storytelling platform.

-As the winning group, my team (George Bixby, Parsons; Gabriel van Vemde, Hogeschool of Amsterdam; Olga Paraskevopoulou; University of Amsterdam) was chosen to present and implement our concept at the 2010 Picnic Festival in Amsterdam.
+As the winning group, my team (George Bixby, Gabriel van Vemde, Olga Paraskevopoulou) was chosen to present and implement our concept, a locative media puzzle solving game, at the 2010 Picnic Festival in Amsterdam.

 :: Missed Connections - Craigslist to the MTA ::